 2.1 The Client will be treated as an Account Client or a Non-Account Client, according to the Contractor’s reasonable discretion.

 2.2 All estimates given by the Contractor, all orders and instructions given by the Client, and all work authorisations, are governed by these terms.
-They supersede any other terms appearing elsewhere and override and exclude any other terms stipulated or incorporated or referred to by the Client, whether in the order or instructions or in any negotiations or in any course of dealing established between the Contractor and the Client, except where these terms are a schedule to a signed Agreement between the Client and the Contractor, in which event these terms apply only to the extent not inconsistent with that Agreement.
+They supersede any other terms appearing elsewhere, override and exclude any other terms stipulate, incorporated or referred to by the Client, whether in the order, instructions, in any negotiations or in any course of dealing established between the Contractor and the Client, except where these terms are a schedule to a signed Agreement between the Client and the Contractor, in which event these terms apply only to the extent not inconsistent with that Agreement.

 2.3 The Client acknowledges that the Contractor has not made any representations (other than any expressly stated in the Contract and/or in the Contractor’s estimate) which have induced it to enter into the Contract and the Contract shall constitute the entire understanding between the Client and the Contractor for the performance of the Works (and detailed in paragraph 4 below).

-2.4 No modification to the Contract shall be effective unless made by an express written agreement or email exchange between the parties.
-The signing on behalf of the Contractor of any documentation of the Client shall not imply any modification of the Contract.
+2.4 No modification to the Contract shall be effective unless made by an express written agreement or email exchange between both parties.
+Signing on behalf of the Contractor of any documentation of the Client shall not imply any modification of the Contract.

-2.5 Nothing in this Contract is intended to confer on any person any right to enforce any term which that person would not have but for The Contracts (Rights of Third Parties) Act 1999.
-Accordingly, a person who is not a party to this Contract shall have no rights under that Act to enforce any of its terms, but this does not affect any right or remedy of such person which exists or is available apart from that Act.
+2.5 Nothing in this Contract is intended to confer on any person any right to enforce any term which that person wouldn’t have but for The Contracts (Rights of Third Parties) Act 1999.
+Accordingly, a person who isn’t a party to this Contract shall have no rights under that Act to enforce any of its terms, but this doesn’t affect any right or remedy of such person which exists or is available apart from that Act.